 In summary, the task force is in charge of picking up all the files (especially the most recent) on UFOs, or UAPs as they say now, in sensitive areas.

-The AOIMSG will act as a kind of "UFO aggregator", synchronizing the efforts of the Department of Defense and the US government to "detect anomalous objects".
-The task force may also be deployed in military operational areas such as firing ranges or any other restricted area for national security reasons.
+The AOIMSG will act as a sort of “UFO aggregator,” synchronizing the efforts of the Department of Defense and the US government to “detect anomalous objects.”
+The task force may also be employed in military operational areas such as shooting ranges or any other restricted area for national security reasons.

 Special use airspace